-Notes to and forming part of the Financial Statements For the year ended 30 June 2020
+Notes to and forming part of the Financial Statements For the year ended 30 June 2021

-2020 \$'000 2019 \$'000
+EU/A/A 2021 \$'000 2020 \$'000

-9 Payables V 333 4 000
+8 Payables 100

-Trade payables and accruals 17 83
+Trade payables and accruals 142 17

-Total Payables 17 83
+Total Payables 142 17

-10 Provisions
+9 Provisions

 Current

-Recreation leave liability 20 5
+Recreation leave liability 30 20

-Long service leave liability 5 2
+Long service leave liability 7 5

-Provision for redundancy - -
+Provision for redundancy -

-Total Provisions 25 7
+Total Provisions 37 25

-11 Other Current Liabilities
+10 Other Current Liabilities

-Telecommunications Income Crown Reserve Improvement Funds 717 592
+Telecommunications Income Crown Reserve Improvement Funds 717

-Total Other Liabilities 717 592
+Total Other Liabilities 717

-The Land Manager has approved telecommunications licences and access deeds for a number of stations on the Reserve.
-From 1 July 2014 under Section 34 of the Crown Lands Act 1989 the Minister has directed that the agreements shall be subsumed by the Department responsible for Crown Lands in NSW and from that date income from the agreements shall be retained by Government.
-Revenue relating to the period beginning 1 July 2014 is considered revenue for CRIF.
-Any cash collected in relation to this revenue is considered to be payable to the Fund.
-The income is accrued pending distribution.
+The Land Manager had approved telecommunications licences and access deeds for a number of stations on the Reserve.
+From 1 July 2014 under Section 34 of the Crown Lands Act 1989 the Minister had directed that the agreements be subsumed by the NSW Department of Industry and from that date income from the agreements be retained by Government.
+Income accrued from that date was accrued by the Land Manager pending distribution.